 Will you have direct access to your funds via an online portal?
 Having the ability to view your funds virtually can assist with coordinating your money among whatever financial apps you use for managing your money.

 Finally, one major consideration you should have for opening a high-yield savings account is the ability to access your account via a mobile app.
 This is especially true for Millennials and Gen-Zers, both of whom have come to expect digital management capability of their finances.

-Many financial apps for young adults offer this functionality and are commonplace among fintech companies.
+Many financial apps for teens and young adults offer this functionality and are commonplace among fintech companies.

 Who Offers the Most Competitive Savings Account Rates?

 Nearly all retail financial institutions offer savings accounts.
 As discussed above, you will often need to meet certain minimums to receive the best high-yield savings accounts terms.
 Doing so will also require you to shop around and evaluate your available options.
 Often, the most competitive rates come from online-only banks or credit unions.

 In most cases, the former tend to offer higher rates than their brick-and-mortar counterparts because they do not need to pay for maintaining a costly network of bank branches.
 Without this cost, online-only banks often offer higher rates to attract you to bank with them.

 Many young adults choose to bank entirely online these days.
 Therefore, they use digital-only banks with higher yields and rely on fintech businesses to handle their money.

 Some online-only bank high-yield accounts I’ve found include: